akarasulu/old-packer/README.md

 "apt_proxy_url": "http://192.168.88.130:3142/",
 "apt_proxy_host": "192.168.88.130",
 ```

+You can also set the APT_PROXY_URL and APT_PROXY_HOST environment variables and
+they'll get picked up to populate these variables.

 > See here for the original source of information about the docker container
 > and instructions on usage. [https://docs.docker.com/engine/examples/apt-cacher-ng/](https://docs.docker.com/engine/examples/apt-cacher-ng/)